-Library holdings total more than 130,000 volumes, over 300 periodical subscriptions, and over 3,000 videos and DVDs.
-In addition, the Libraries subscription databases provide access to nearly 30,000 full-text journals, newspapers and reference sources via the Library's web site.
+Library holdings total more than 130,000 volumes, over 190 periodical subscriptions, 300,000 ebooks, 3,000 video/DVD programs, and more than 24,000 streaming video programs.
+In addition, the Libraries' more than 95 subscription databases provide access to nearly 30,000 full-text journals, newspapers and reference sources via the Library's web site.
 Nearly every database can be accessed remotely.
 The Library's web site also includes virtual tours, instruction modules, library hours and policies, research guides and selected subject resources.
 All these resources can be accessed on campus or remotely.

 The Kenneth Campbell MacKay Library on the Cranford Campus contains the major reference and research collections of the College.
-The libraries on the Elizabeth and Plainfield Campuses serve as the learning resource centers on those campuses with collections and services geared toward the specific programs offered at those campuses.
+The libraries on the Elizabeth and Plainfield Campuses serve as the learning resource centers on those campuses with collections and services targeted to the specific programs offered at those campuses.
 Professional librarians are available for research assistance and information literacy instruction at all three campus libraries.

 The MacKay Library is a four-story 50,000 sq. ft. facility.
 The building also houses the Cranford campus Academic Learning Center, and the Center for Visual Arts and Communications, which includes a Television Studio, Photography Laboratory and Studio, Graphic Arts Laboratory, Painting and Drawing Studio, classrooms and faculty offices.
 The third floor has 13 classrooms, an architecture laboratory along with meeting rooms.
 The MacKay Library has a 107 computer Information Commons and a 28 computer hands-on library instruction lab for information literacy instruction.
-In addition, the Library provides eight group study rooms, an archive of faculty publications and the Ely Stock Memorial Children's collection.
+In addition, the Library provides eight group study rooms, a silent study room, an archive of faculty publications and the Ely Stock Memorial Children's collection.
 The Library also has comfortable seating and study tables for student use.